MartinBradbury/MEB-wildlife-photography/README.md

 ## Features

 *	Responsive design on all devices
-*	Interactive elements
+*	Interactive elements in the gallery setion of the page where the user is able to click on an image thumbnail an get a larger version
-*   Clickable photos in the gallery section
+*   Interactive form to complete in the contact section
+*   hamburger menu to help navigate the site on smaller screens